YuriyIvon/DatabaseBenchmark/README.md

 DatabaseBenchmark query --DatabaseType=MongoDb --ConnectionString="mongodb://localhost/benchmark" --TableFilePath=SalesTable.json --QueryFilePath=SalesPageQuery.json --QueryCount=1 --WarmupQueryCount=0 --TraceQueries=true --TraceResults=true
 ```

+The same commands can be executed with `--QueryFilePath=SalesAggregateQuery.json` to make sure it works fine with all databases we are going to benchmark.

 There are some parameters specific to the query command:
 * `QueryParallelism` - number of parallel threads to be run.